alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 * **Part 3:** {% comment %}[{% endcomment %}
               Shared Element Transitions In-Depth (_coming soon!_)
               {% comment %}][part3]{% endcomment %}
+* **Part 4:** Examples (_coming soon!_)

-While these posts will focus mainly on Activity transitions, note that most of the information presented also applies to Fragment transitions as well, with only some minor differences.
-I'll do my best to point out these differences as they are encountered in the posts!
+{% comment %}While these posts will focus mainly on Activity transitions, note that most of the information presented also applies to Fragment transitions as well, with only some minor differences.
+I'll do my best to point out these differences as they are encountered in the posts!{% endcomment %}

-We begin by answering the following basic question: what is a `Transition`?
+We begin by answering the following question: what is a `Transition`?

 ### What is a `Transition`?